World’s largest ink producer supports the Canadian ecosystem for printable electronics

 With its acquisition of Gwent Electronic Materials Limited in 2016, Sun Chemical further strengthened its printable electronics offering with tailor-made conductive inks and pastes for biomedical sensors, electroluminescent materials, Cermet pastes for oxygen sensors, piezo, and hybrid microcircuits as well as novel materials for printed circuits.

 “Sun Chemical has become a leading provider of advanced materials for printable and flexible electronics applications and is uniquely positioned to work with other CPEIA Members to tailor individualized solutions and bring new ideas and the latest technology to market.
-This is a huge validation for both Canadian industry and the CPEIA as significant global players,” said Peter Kallai, President and CEO of the CPEIA.
+This is a huge validation for both Canadian industry and the CPEIA as significant global players,” said Mark Majewski, President and CEO of the CPEIA.

 “Canada’s support of new technologies such as printed electronics, make it an attractive place for Sun Chemical to invest in R&D,” said Rudi Lenz, President and CEO of Sun Chemical.
 “Given the potential of printed electronics and the current business Sun enjoys in Canada, support of the Canadian Printable Electronics Industry Association made good sense.”